 Nominations originate within a faculty’s department and the nomination process may vary slightly by department.
 Departmental nominee(s) are forwarded to the college award committee for consideration.
-After the college committee makes its selection(s), it will submit the nomination or nominations to the University Awards Coordinator by TBD.
+After the college committee makes its selection(s), it will submit the nomination or nominations to the University Awards Coordinator by Tuesday, November 10, 2020.

 Criteria and Eligibility

 To be considered for the Outstanding Teacher Award, the faculty nominee:

 - Must be full-time faculty (.75 FTE or greater).
 This includes faculty in the tenure track, the teaching, research, clinical, extension, and practice tracks and in the lecturer/senior lecturer track.